Home » Type » Condiment » How To Make Tahini

 Here is a quick overview of what you can expect with photos for reference.
 The process is similar whether using a food processor or blender.

-• Add the hulled sesame seeds, about 3 cups, to the cup of a food processor or high-speed blender cup, and start processing.
+• Add the sesame seeds, about 3 cups, to the cup of a food processor or high-speed blender cup, and start processing.
 You can also add the optional salt and/or garlic powder at this time.

 • After about 3 – 4 minutes, the sesame seeds will start to clump together, as shown above right.